Powerful Hurricane Fiona roars by Bermuda as it approaches Canada

 The Canadian Hurricane Centre issued a hurricane watch over extensive coastal expanses of Nova Scotia, Prince Edward Island and Newfoundland.
 The U.S. National Hurricane Center said Fiona should reach the area as a "large and powerful post-tropical cyclone with hurricane-force winds."

-"It's going to be a storm that everyone remembers when it is all said and done," said Bob Robichaud, warning preparedness meteorologist for the Canadian Hurricane Centre.
+Hubbard said the center of the storm is expected to arrive Saturday morning sometime between 9 a.m. and 10 a.m. locally, but winds and rains will arrive late Friday.

+Authorities in Nova Scotia sent an emergency alert to phones warning of Fiona's arrival and urging people to say inside, avoid coastlines, charge devices and have enough supplies for at least 72 hours.

-The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) late Thursday.
-It was centered about 195 miles (315 kilometers) west of Bermuda, heading north-northeast at 21 mph (33 kph).
+The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) late Thursday.
+It was centered about 125 miles (200 kilometers) north of Bermuda, heading north-northeast at 25 mph (41 kph).

 Hurricane-force winds extended outward up to 115 miles (185 kilometers) from the center and tropical storm-force winds extended outward up to 275 miles (445 kilometers).